Elderly man with dementia and Lyme disease hugging his wife.

 • Insomnia

-These symptoms developed rapidly—an important distinction from typical neurodegenerative dementia.
+These symptoms developed rapidly — an important distinction from typical neurodegenerative dementia, which progresses gradually over months to years.

 Clues Suggesting an Underlying Infection